For everything you want to know about Walton Chorus from A Cappella to Zwischenspiel, please visit our 2020-2021 Handbook.

 The organization of music educators in the United States that promotes excellence in all music education.
 GMEA (Georgia Music Educators Association) is a part of this national group.
 Dr. Williams and Mrs. Allyn are active members.
 Dr. Williams serves GMEA as a Head Adjudicator.

 The Robert Shaw Choral Scholar Scholarship is awarded each year to one (1) senior choral student, $1000.
 The Walton Choral Booster Club Scholarships are awarded to two (2) seniors each year.
-All scholarships are announced at the Choral Awards Banquet.
+All scholarships are announced at the Year End Celebration.

 The Silent Auction is held in conjunction with the Fashion Show in January.

-Not required but lots of fun and helps support the Booster Club. for more information CLICK HERE.
+Not required but lots of fun.
+For more information CLICK HERE.

 Student officers that assist in chorus events, daily chorus classroom activities and the encouragement of other chorus students.
 Student leaders help make many decisions and are an integral part of the success of Walton Chorus.

-Singers in grades ten through twelve in good standing are eligible to be a part of Walton Tour Choir.
+Singers in grades 10 through 12 in good standing are eligible to be a part of Walton Tour Choir.
 We alternate between international and domestic performance opportunities.
 Students who have been a part of Walton Tour Choir often say the experience was the highlight of their high school career.

-The Treasurer’s Box is located in the Chorus room (by the exterior exit door).
+The Treasurer’s Box is located just inside the Chorus room.
 If you need to turn in payment for any activity please completely fill out the provided envelope and seal your cash or check and deposit into the lock box.

 National Music Honor Society of the National Association for Music Education.
 Seniors who have been in chorus, band or orchestra all four years are eligible for membership and earn an honor cord to wear at graduation.